Culture - colonic tissue

 Why the Test is Performed

-Your health care provider may order this test if you have signs or symptoms of an infection that can affect the large intestine.
+Your provider may order this test if you have signs or symptoms of a large intestine infection.
 A culture is often done when other tests such as a stool culture could not identify the cause of infection.

-A normal result means that no disease-causing organisms have grown in the laboratory dish.
+A normal result means that no disease-causing organisms have grown in the lab dish.

 Some "healthy" bacteria, called bowel flora, are normally found in the gut.
 The growth of such bacteria during this test does not mean there is an infection.